AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/create_project/index.md

   </body>
 </html>
 ```
-Now that you have created a project and rendered the final design onto your own page, let's explore [loading pre-existing projects](../edit_project/index.md) into a Adobe Express editor.
+Now that you have created a project and rendered the final design onto your own page, let's explore [loading pre-existing projects](../edit_project/index.md) into an Adobe Express editor.